TypeStrong/fork-ts-checker-webpack-plugin/README.md

 ## Motivation

-There is already similar solution - [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader).
+There was already similar solution - [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader).
 You can add `CheckerPlugin` and delegate checker to the separate process.
 The problem with `awesome-typescript-loader` was that, in our case, it was a lot slower than [ts-loader](https://github.com/TypeStrong/ts-loader) on an incremental build (~20s vs ~3s).
-Secondly, we use [tslint](https://palantir.github.io/tslint) and we wanted to run this, along with type checker, in a separate process.
+Secondly, we used [tslint](https://palantir.github.io/tslint) and we wanted to run this, along with type checker, in a separate process.
-This is why we've created this plugin.
-To provide better performance, plugin reuses Abstract Syntax Trees between compilations and shares these trees with tslint.
+This is why this plugin was created.
+To provide better performance, the plugin reuses Abstract Syntax Trees between compilations and shares these trees with TSLint.
 It can be scaled with a multi-process mode to utilize maximum CPU power.

 ## Modules resolution